 The government wants it to be fully digital, with businesses and landlords having to file their accounts online once a quarter.
-The exact timetable for this to happen for all taxes remains unclear, and the reforms will not attempt to simplify the tax system; only the way it is administered.
+The timetable for this can be found on our Making Tax Digital page, and the reforms will not attempt to simplify the tax system; only the way it is administered.

 Individual taxpayers with straightforward tax affairs will no longer have to file an annual tax return, but will instead have to confirm their income details in an online Personal Tax Account pre-populated by the tax office from information it has gathered from third parties, such as banks, employers and other government departments.